 Rinse and repeat

 Once you’ve identified and codified your knowledge gaps into documentation, the job is done… for now.
 You’ll need to periodically conduct the same exercise to ensure that new gaps are closed as they arise.
-As you can see, having a robust knowledge management software with an analytics module can automate and accelerate much of the work required.
+As you can see, having robust knowledge management software with an analytics module can automate and accelerate much of the work required.
+Want to see how we can help.
+Learn all about Lessonly Knowledge here.